-Shaw that he never saw the mayor that In his final argument, Shaw said the Jones argued that Stallworth "willfully and maliciously" lied in accusing Black.
-"Your verdict," he told the jurors, "will determine whether Monroe County is going to have law and order, prosecution witnesses had given varying and conflicting testimony.
+Shaw that he never saw the mayor that In his final argument, Shaw said the Jones argued that Stallworth "willfully and maliciously" lied in accusing Black, "Your verdict," he told the jurors, "will determine whether Monroe County is going to have law and order, prosecution witnesses had given varying and conflicting testimony.

-or violence and rioting," On the third try, he succeeded.
+On the third try, he succeeded.